Arham097/TypeScript/readme.md

 ```

 ### **Optional Properties**
 Optional properties in TypeScript are properties that may or may not be present in an object.
-They are defined using a ? after the property name.
+They are defined using a `?` after the property name.<br>
 Example:

 ```typescript